 A transgender pregnancy is a pregnancy by a transgender person.
 Transgender subjects can be either trans men or trans women.

-A trans woman is a male-to-female transgender person who was assigned to be a male at birth and has female gender identity.
+A trans woman is a transgender person who was assigned to be a male at birth and now as a female gender identity.
 Trans women usually have XY-chromosomes and no uterus.

-A trans woman usually does not have the necessary anatomy to allow fetal development.
-Thus, a trans women cannot become pregnant unless she receives a uterine transplant which has not yet been successfully performed in XY-subjects.
+A trans woman usually does not have the necessary anatomy to allow fetal development, she has no uterus.
+Thus, a trans woman cannot become pregnant unless she receives a uterine transplant which has not yet been successfully performed in XY-subjects.
 Theoretically at least and with much medical intervention a pregnancy in a trans woman is possible by having an embryo implanted in the abdomen and being given the right hormones to support the pregnancy.
 This is called an abdominal pregnancy.
-In addition, theoretically a trans women could receive an ovarian transplant.
+In addition, theoretically, a trans woman could receive an ovarian transplant.

 An abdominal pregnancy is a very dangerous and life-threatening medical condition.
 An abdominal pregnancy in a trans woman has never been attempted because it can potentially kill the person.
 Intentionally creating an abdominal pregnancy whether in a woman or a man is therefore unlikely to be studied in humans.
 In a transabdominal pregnancy the placenta usually attaches to internal organs such as the bowel, bladder, or liver, a condition generally referred to as "abdominal pregnancy".

 A trans man is a person assigned to be a female at birth and who has a male gender identity.
 Trans men usually have XX-chromosomes and a uterus and ovaries, unless these were surgically removed.
 Thus, a trans man with a uterus and/or ovaries can become pregnant, and carry a baby to term, and there are multiple reports of transgender pregnancies in trans men.